 These procedures are guidelines; they are subject to change and exceptions to them may be granted.
 These procedures are designed to ensure that the best possible faculty member is hired, that all interested applicants have an opportunity to apply, and that all those who do are treated fairly, equitably, and humanely.
 Against these goals of quality, opportunity, and equity will be judged all requests for exceptions.
-All such requests should be directed to the Provost and Dean of the College.
+All such requests should be directed to the Provost and Dean of the College (hereafter referred to as "Provost").